May 7, 2026

 If an insurance company has denied your claim or cut off your benefits after an IME, do not accept that outcome without legal review.
 An adverse IME finding is a starting point for a dispute, not a final determination.
 Learn more about what to do when an insurance company denies a Florida injury claim.

-Why You Need an Attorney Before and After Your IME
+Why You Need a Lawyer for Your IME

 Many injury victims attend an IME without fully understanding what is at stake.
 They treat it like a routine doctor’s appointment.
 It is not.
 The IME exists specifically to build a record the insurer can use to reduce or eliminate what they pay you.